Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Introduction

 \subsubsection{Problem Definition and Challenges}

-Microservices-based IoT Applications scheduling within Edge/Fog computing environments falls under Fog Service Placement Problem (FSPP) addressed in works such as \cite{guerrero2019evaluation, pallewatta2022qos, deng2020optimal}.
-FSPP addresses application deployment and maintenance, where services with agreed Service Level Agreements (SLA) are deployed onto Edge/Fog and Cloud environments for the shared use by the service users.
-Thus, FSPP considers scalability, request load balancing, ubiquitous access, location awareness and fault-tolerance to meet the required performance of the applications.
-This survey considers solving the scheduling of IoT applications developed using microservice architecture to process data streams generated by IoT devices.
+Microservices-based IoT Application Placement within Fog computing environments falls under Fog Application Placement Problem (FAPP) addressed in works such as \cite{guerrero2019evaluation, skarlat2017towards, brogi2020place, salaht2020overview}.
+FAPP addresses application deployment and maintenance within Fog environments, where services with agreed Service Level Agreements (SLA) are deployed onto federated Fog and Cloud resources for the shared use by the application users.
+To this end, FAPP considers factors such as horizontal and vertical scalability, request load balancing, ubiquitous access, location awareness, and fault tolerance to produce application deployments that meet the required performance of the application services \cite{guerrero2019evaluation, brogi2020place}.